JupiterBike.com

 If you find you have to pull hard on the brake lever to slow down, or it squeezes right into the handlebar, it's likely your brake cable needs adjusting.

-There are two main points of adjustment for your cable-based disc brakes.
-One is at the caliper and the other is the barrel adjuster.
 The caliper is the claw-looking device at the disk in the centre of your wheel.
 The barrel adjuster is the metal cuff on the brake cable at your brake lever.

 Pull the brake lever to check the tightness of your brakes